 Source: National Assessment Governing Board.
-(2007).
-Writing framework for the 2011 National Assessment of Educational Progress, prepublication edition.
-Iowa City, IA: ACT, Inc.
+(2017).
+Writing framework for the 2017 National Assessment of Educational Progress.
+Washington, DC: U.S. Government Printing Office.

 NAEP likewise outlines a distribution across the grades of the core purposes and types of student writing.
-The 2011 NAEP framework, like the Standards, cultivates the development of three mutually reinforcing writing capacities: writing to persuade, to explain, and to convey real or imagined experience.
+The 2017 NAEP framework, like the Standards, cultivates the development of three mutually reinforcing writing capacities: writing to persuade, to explain, and to convey real or imagined experience.
 Evidence concerning the demands of college and career readiness gathered during development of the Standards concurs with NAEP's shifting emphases: standards for grades 9-12 describe writing in all three forms, but, consistent with NAEP, the overwhelming focus of writing throughout high school should be on arguments and informative/explanatory texts.

+As with reading, the percentages in the table reflect the sum of student writing, not just writing in ELA settings.
 It follows that writing assessments aligned with the Standards should adhere to the distribution of writing purposes across grades outlined by NAEP.